Heathrow arrival stacks: Developments

 The arrival procedures are being revised since 2014 to reduce stacking by introducing variable speed limits and alternative holding procedures.

 Incidents

-On 1 December 2003 at 6am, a major disaster in the stack was narrowly avoided.
-An air traffic controller was blamed by a later inquiry for misdirecting traffic when he ordered a United Airlines Boeing 777 into a level of the Bovingdon Hold (or stack) already occupied by a similar British Airways plane.
-The two planes, carrying 500 passengers, flew within 600 vertical feet (180 m) of each other.
+At 6 am on 1 December 2003, a major disaster in the stack was narrowly avoided when two planes, carrying a total of 500 passengers, flew within 600 ft of vertical clearance.
+An air traffic controller was blamed by a later inquiry for misdirecting traffic when he ordered a United Airlines Boeing 777 into a level of the Bovingdon Hold already occupied by a similar British Airways aircraft.